platformatic/platformatic/docs/guides/prisma.md

 }
 ```

-The above snippet does the following:
+The previous snippet does the following:

 1. Imports Prisma Client.
 1. Creates a new instance of Prisma Client.